The Tipitaka Chanting Ceremony in Bodh Gaya

 The founders of these theosophies and philosophies generally purport that the genesis of their belief system was attained through divine guidance.
 There is no good reason to doubt this.
 If you doubt the authenticity of its founders or leaders, find another belief system.
 Or craft your own.
 There is a growing sentiment in the zeitgeist that you create your own reality.
 If you choose to go with the flow, do exercise caution when considering a religion that purports to be the exclusive valid religion with the one and only god.
 That is where the divine message has been perverted.
 If it is not coming from a place of love, it can hardly be called divine.

 Buddhism began with an Indian prince, Prince Siddhartha.
-He lived a pampered life until one day, in his twenties he slipped out of his gated community to see the world outside.
+He lived a pampered life until one day in his twenties he slipped out of his gated community to see the world outside.
 Naturally, he was struck dumb seeing the pain and suffering all about.
 Possessing a caring nature, he vowed not to rest until he could figure out how to deal with all of this pain and suffering in the world.
 And so he set out on his journey to reconcile the irreconcilable, wandering and fasting and meditating.
 At last, as he was sitting under the bodhi tree here in Bodh Gaya, he felt the answer come to him.
-He followed this up with continued meditation until he had an entire system of mental and physical discipline worked out, wherein people could escape suffering.
+He followed this up with several weeks of continued meditation until he had an entire system of mental and physical discipline worked out, wherein people could escape suffering.
 This involved working toward spiritual purity, dissolving the illusions presented by the present reality and dissolving the boundaries between the material world and the ethereal timeless worlds.

 Chanting is a mechanism capable of transporting one into another consciousness.
 Oral storytelling is a way of preserving knowledge.
 At the Tipitaka Festival, monks and nuns from all over the world come together for a period of ten days to chant Buddhist scriptures on different subjects like love and compassion in the original Pali language.
 Twenty thousand have gathered here on the temple grounds surrounding the bodhi tree where Prince Siddhartha, now better known as the Buddha, had his first glimmer of enlightenment.
 Many here have set up delightful shrines in their personal space amidst the gorgeous flowers, the brilliant lotus lamps, the luminous golden Buddhist sculptures circling the temple and the stories of heroes engraved in the stonework of the 2500 year old temple.
 The grounds are spacious with huge old trees providing shade.
 There are three levels of walkways where one can perambulate around the temple amidst the chanters, the orange and gold marigolds, the lotus blossoms, and the monks and nuns wearing distinctive robes designating their particular sect, all lovingly reading the dharma.
 It is peaceful and beautiful.